 Emmett E. McLean.
-Emmett E. McLean, age 56, is one of our founders and has served as our Executive Vice President, Chief Operating Officer and Treasurer since September 2003.
+Mr. McLean, age 58, is one of our founders and has served as our Executive Vice President, Chief Operating Officer and Treasurer since September 2003.
 Mr. McLean has served as our Secretary since June 2010, and served as our Assistant Secretary from April 2004 to June 2010.
 In August and September 2003, Mr. McLean also served as our Chief Financial Officer.
 Mr. McLean was one of our directors from September 2003 until April 2004.
 From June to September 2003, Mr. McLean served as Executive Vice President, Chief Financial Officer and Treasurer and as a director of our predecessor.
 From 2000 to 2003, Mr. McLean was a private investor and, for part of that period, served as a consultant to a privately held company.
-From 1995 to 2000, Mr. McLean served as Senior Vice President - Development, Secretary and Treasurer and as a director of PsychPartners, L.L.C., a healthcare services and practice management company.
-Prior to 1992, Mr. McLean worked in the investment banking field.
-Mr. McLean received an MBA from the University of Virginia and a B.A. in Economics from The University of North Carolina.
+From 1992 to 2000, Mr. McLean worked in the healthcare services industry with two different companies serving in senior positions, including chief financial officer at one of the companies.
+Prior to 1992, Mr. McLean worked in the investment banking field with Dean Witter Reynolds (now Morgan Stanley) and Smith Barney (now Citigroup), and in the commercial banking field with Trust Company Bank (now SunTrust Banks).
+Mr. McLean received an MBA from the University of Virginia and a B.A. in Economics from The University of North Carolina at Chapel Hill.